Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons

 \begin{enumerate} \item The transformation of chemical potential $\mu_{i}\xrightarrow{}\mu_{i}^{*}$. \item A suppression factor $\left[1+\nu_{0}\,n_{i}^{id}(T,\mu_{i}^{*})\right]^{-1}<1$. \end{enumerate}

-Eqs. \eqref{eqn:numdenexcl}, \eqref{eqn:entropyexcl}, \eqref{eqn:enegydensityexcl} and \eqref{eqn:pressexcl} describe the number density, entropy density, energy density and pressure for a single component of hadronic matter, taking into account finite size effects in a thermodynamically consistent manner.
+Eqs. \eqref{eqn:numdenexcl}, \eqref{eqn:entropyexcl}, \eqref{eqn:enegydensityexcl} describe the number density, entropy density, energy density for a single component of hadronic matter, taking into account finite size effects in a thermodynamically consistent manner.
 We can generalize this for "$n$" number of hadronic species.

 The excluded volume approach can be extended to accommodate several particle species.
 The excluded volume grand canonical partition function $\mathcal{Z}_{GC}^{excl}(T,\mu_{1},...,\mu_{n},V)$ for several particle species equals to the product of the partition functions, denoted as $\mathcal{Z}^{excl}_{GC}(T,\mu_{i},V)$ for each individual particle species "$i$" having proper volumes $\nu_{1},...,\nu_{n}$ can be defined as